Skip to content

 3. Wodby Cloud

-If you want Wodby to create and manage the cluster for you, choose Wodby Cloud in Step 2 of the new application form.
+If you want Wodby to create and manage the cluster for you, create it from Kubernetes > New Wodby Cloud cluster or choose Wodby Cloud in Step 2 of the new application form.
 Persistent Wodby Cloud clusters require a paid plan.

 Demo

 Demo is the temporary Wodby Cloud option for testing.
-Enable the Demo switch in the same Step 2 flow.
-Demo clusters and their applications are deleted automatically after 24 hours.
+Enable the Demo switch when creating a Wodby Cloud cluster from the Kubernetes page or from the new application flow.
+Demo clusters are deleted automatically after 24 hours.
+Applications deployed to a demo cluster are deleted with it.